bilkoh/stranger-ttys/posts/aws-creds-check.md

 ---
 title: 'aws-creds-check - a bash script'
 date: '2020-05-19'
-excerpt: 'If only the aws cli would let you call get-caller-identity with apikey and secret as arguments, I wouldn't have to write this.'
+excerpt: "If only the aws cli would let you call get-caller-identity with apikey and secret as arguments, I wouldn't have to write this."
 ---
 [[Github repo]](https://github.com/bilkoh/aws-creds-check)